This page was most recently updated on May 8th, 2025

 SECTION 5.07 Absentee Ballots

-The Board of Advisors may at its sole discretion, allow members to cast ballots before any annual or special meeting of the membership given adequate proof of the inability of member so voting to attend the meeting.
-Such ballots shall be made available by designated members on the Board of Advisors and filed with the Recording Secretary of the Corporation for opening and counting at the meeting.
+The Board of Advisors may, at its sole discretion, allow members to cast ballots before any annual or special meetings of the membership, given adequate proof of their inability of members to vote to attend the meeting.
+Such ballots shall be made available by designated members of the Board of Advisors and filed with the Recording Secretary of the Corporation for opening and counting at the meeting.

 SECTION 5.08 Virtual Voting

-Virtual voting via: email, Zoom Poll, website or other electronic means as determined and outlined by the Board of Advisors shall be permitted for residents of Southern Colorado in General Elections and Dues paid members for General Membership and Council of Regents Meetings.
+Virtual voting via email, Zoom Poll, website, or other electronic means, as determined and outlined by the Board of Advisors, shall be permitted for residents of Southern Colorado in General Elections and due-paid members for General Membership and Council of Regents Meetings.

 ARTICLE VI: BOARD OF ADVISORS